Laubscher/SCANellome/README.md

 SCANellome

-SCANellome is a software application for macOS that allows users to perform anellome analysis of biological sequencing data in the FASTQ file format.
+SCANellome (version.
+1.0.1) is a software application for macOS that allows users to perform anellome analysis of biological sequencing data in the FASTQ file format.
 The software is designed to be user-friendly and provides a simple interface for analyzing anellome.

 Installation